-Edge: This two-row crossover technically starts under $30,000 before fees and destination charges.
+Edge: This two-row crossover technically starts a little over $32,000 including fees and destination charges.
 From there, volume models like the popular SEL trim sticker in the mid-30s and adding all-wheel drive tacks on about $1,500.
 Options on the Titanium trim can add up quickly and a fully loaded hot-rod ST can zoom past $50,000.

 Explorer: Historically, the bigger Explorer is priced at a premium compared to the Edge, with base models starting about $3,000 higher.
 In fact, Explorer customers willing to give up leather seats and a sunroof will find themselves signing on the dotted line for less than most others will pay for the smaller Edge.

 Bottom Line: Families looking for three rows of seating might be surprised to learn the Explorer is decidedly not many orders of magnitude more expensive than the two-row Edge.
-Expect this trend to continue in 2020.
+Expect this trend to continue.